 10 Things to Know About Selling in the Japanese Market

 Japan is no small fish in the economic pond: it has the third-largest economy and the fourth-largest ecommerce market in the world.
+Japan’s GDP is almost four times the global average, and the Japanese ecommerce market, which is worth over USD 160 billion, has grown at an impressive 9% every year.

-Historically, the Japanese market has been surrounded by misconceptions and pessimism in western countries because, while having a big economy, it also has relatively low-growth rates and low inflation, as many economies do.
 The online market in Japan is a unique one with different barriers for entry and different rules than those most sellers are used to playing by.
 While there are some challenges, however, there are also many opportunities for merchants.
+Here are ten things you should know about the Japanese ecommerce market.

 1. Over one-third of all online retail transactions in Japan happen on three platforms: Rakuten, Amazon, and Yahoo!
 Shopping.

 Nearly 100 million users in Japan use these three sites to do their online shopping.
 This is great for U.S. merchants because these sites are easy to access and a great low-risk way to enter the Japanese market.
+Rakuten on its own has over 100 million members and very strong fashion and food categories.
+Just like on Amazon, sellers can set up a storefront, advertise product listings, and use coupons to sell products.

 2. The clothing category leads the market in Japan.

 Over 52% of the total ecommerce expenditure in Japan is for goods, and clothing is the most popular category.
 The market size for clothing grew by 7.6% between 2016 and 2017 alone.
+Food and beverages are also growing steadily in the country.

 3. Japanese consumers spend more on luxury goods, leisure, and travel during the summertime.